 Presents an overview of research design as applicable to students with disabilities, including those with multiple and severe disabilities.
-Examines use of computer software as research tool.
-Students prepare either a paper based on an original research design, or a paper based on analytical/historical outline of a question or problem specific to the target population and a journal article of publishable quality based on the paper.
+Students utilize remote library databases as a research tool.
+Students prepare an action research proposal with a focus on an issue pertinent to their current or future employment interests.
 Offered as a hybrid/online course.